openwallet-foundation/credential-format-comparison-sig/article.md

 #### Offline Friendliness

 In some use cases presentations have to be verified in an offline setting, such as when presenting a mobile driving license to a police officer on the road.
 The verifier should then also be able to check the revocation status of the credential.
-This property defines whether a revocation algorithm allows for an offline workflow.
+This property defines whether a status algorithm allows for an offline workflow.

 ### Properties of Key Management